huhanwj/linux-4.9/Linux_for_Tegra/README.md

 # RT-WiFi kernel Installation Guide on NVIDIA Jetson Nano

+**Instead of using the files from this repository, please use the files downloaded from NVIDIA.** You can find them in Jetson Download Center.

+Download the following sources from NVIDIA:
+1. L4T Jetson Driver Package
+2. L4T Sample Root File System
+3. L4T Sources

+Extract 1 and 3 after downloading them.
+---
 Note: This guide only works on compiling and install on a Jetson device, not for cross compiling.

 Before you get hands on compiling and install modules, make sure that you have already read the documents provided by NVIDIA.

 [Quick Start Guide](https://docs.nvidia.com/jetson/archives/l4t-archived/l4t-3231/index.html#page/Tegra%20Linux%20Driver%20Package%20Development%20Guide/quick_start.html)